Rajmvr24/Rajmvr24/README.md

 Thanks for checking my full Profile 👍
 <br/>
 <p align="center">
-If you like my profile in github feel free to give star 🌟
+If you like my profile in github feel free to give a star 🌟